FilipMyOwnRepo/RepoForEverything/az fw policy migration to FortiGate/procedure.md

  - Find and replace: "\r\n\r\n" -> ""
  - Delete everything but IPs (e.g. "*" or "SourceAddresses").
 You can do as well find and replace: "*" -> ""
  - Recheck the hole file again if there are any mistakes.
 Every IP needs to be in the separated row
- - Check the folder "migrating IPs" and file "IP_procedure.txt"
+ - Check the folder "migrating IPs" and file "IP_procedure.md"
  - When you have the commands from "source_commands.txt" file, "shoot" them on FortiGate.
 You can do it as commands or do like script import

 - Now all the source IPs are created on FortiGate.
 Same part of the procedure is for destination IPs.